 If you have made backups of Symantec Web Gateway, you can restore an appliance in case of a critical problem with the Symantec Web Gateway software or appliance.
-You can restore a backup file of the same version or a later version than the version that runs on the appliance.
-For example, if an appliance runs version 5.0, you can restore a backup of version 5.0 or 5.1.
-But you cannot restore a backup from version 4.5.
+You can restore a backup file of the same version or an older version than the version that runs on the appliance.
+For example, if an appliance runs version 5.1, you can restore a backup of version 5.0 or 5.1.
+However, on an appliance that runs version 5.0, you cannot restore a backup of version 5.1.
 You can restore from a manual backup file or scheduled backup file.

-See "Cross-model backup and restore compatibility" on page 152.
+See "Cross-model backup and restore compatibility" on page 164.